midnit3Z0mbi3/OSINT_To0ls_4_s3arch_party/README.md

 sudo bash sn0int.sh

-I also recommend downloading and installing BurpSuite and the TOR browser.
+I also recommend downloading and installing BurpSuite, Metasploit, and the TOR browser.